pesama/aws-connected-vehicle-solution/MODULES.md

 ### Data population procedures

 Once modules are deployed, they may need to have some data population tasks performed for them to work correctly - e.g. inserting master data.
-This task is handled by AWS CodeBuild and the process is defined in a `buildspec.data.yaml` file, at the root's folder.

 TODO Permissions?
 TODO Why not Lambda?